endjin/Endjin.Ip.Maturity.Matrix/README.md

 ### Source Code Availability

 One of the most overlooked aspects of our use of IP is supporting our contractual clauses, allowing customers to access the source code for the binaries we use.
-Historically, we have been approached 5 years after the actual engagement as part of acquisition / due dilligence processes.
+Historically, we have been approached 5 years after the actual engagement as part of acquisition / due diligence processes.

 | Score | Measure                     |
 |-------|-----------------------------|